 What is the relative volume indicator?
-Well, in the trading world we often come across numerous different trading indicators.
+Well, we often come across numerous trading indicators in the trading world.
 Some of these indicators are considered to be more useful than others.
-One good indicator that tells traders about where the action will be is the relative volume indicator.
+The relative volume indicator is one good indicator that tells traders where the action will be.
 This indicator works like radar and tells you about how in play a specific stock or trade is.

-When it coms to the stock market, relative volume (also known as RVOL) shows traders that a stock is trading “relatively higher” than its average volume.
-This is displayed in the form of a ratio; which means that if the trader spots a volume of 4.
+Regarding the stock market, relative volume (RVOL) shows traders that a stock is trading “relatively higher” than its average volume.
+This is displayed in the form of a ratio, which means that if the trader spots a volume of 4.

-Then the stock in question is trading at four times the average trading volume.
+Then, the stock in question trades four times the average trading volume.
 This tool is ideal for day traders.
-And most day traders use certain metrics to gauge how to play a specific stock is compared to another.
+And most day traders use certain metrics to gauge how to play a specific stock compared to another.

-- What is the relative volume indicator and how is it used?
-If the RVOL shows less than one on a specific trading day, it means that it’s not in play.
-If the RVOL is at two or is more than two, then the stock is in play.
+What is the relative volume indicator, and how is it used?
+If the RVOL shows less than one on a specific trading day, it’s not in play.
+If the RVOL is at two or more than two, the stock is in play.
 The higher the RVOL, the more liquidity day traders will be willing to take.

 For day traders, a stock with more volume is better traded than stocks with a low volume.
-Higher volume stocks have much higher liquidity and tend to trade better than lower volume stocks.
+Higher-volume stocks have much higher liquidity and trade better than lower-volume stocks.
 These are stocks that are known for making NHOD (new high of day)

 The metric is also useful to watch for potential bottoming and topping of stocks.
 As a stock gets oversold or overbought, we want to look for volume to get a spike in its relative volume.

 This would also indicate that the buyers and sellers are fighting over a critical support or resistance level, and there will also likely be a reversal.